Long-Term Disability Insurance for Lab Technicians

 If your insurer denied your long-term disability claim, you could appeal the decision.

-The attorneys of Abell and Capitan Law have years of experience helping clients seek the compensation they deserve from their LTD insurance.
+The attorneys of Capitan Law have years of experience helping clients seek the compensation they deserve from their LTD insurance.
 We put the skills and knowledge we have developed over the years to work for you.
 We can help you by:

 - Filing your insurance claim on your behalf: If you haven’t filed your LTD claim, we can gather evidence and help you file your insurance claim.